India reinforces flashpoint area as China holds ground: Sources

 "I haven't seen this kind of military movement before," he told AFP.

-After the latest round of talks between military commanders on Monday, Chinese Foreign Ministry spokesman Zhao Lijian said the two sides had "agreed to take necessary measures to promote a cooling of the situation".
+Chinese foreign ministry spokesman Zhao Lijian on Wednesday called on India to observe previous bilateral agreements and "work with China to take concrete actions and resume peace and stability in the border areas".

-But they made similar comments after a fist-fight in May that proved to be a warm-up for the medieval-style battle at Galwan.
+Beijing had made similar calls for resolution after a fist-fight in May that proved to be a warm-up for the medieval-style battle at Galwan.

-Images taken on Sunday by the US satellite firm Maxar showed trucks and huts at camps on the river at 4,500m near the scene of the fighting.
-It was not clear whose army they were.
+Images taken on Sunday by the US satellite firm Maxar showed trucks and huts at camps on the river near the scene of the fighting.
+It was not clear which side they belonged to.

 According to Indian military sources, Chinese troops ambushed Indian soldiers and forced them down a ridge where they had gone to remove a Chinese "encroachment".

-A bilateral accord prevents the use of guns, but the fighting was still fierce, reportedly with rocks and batons wrapped with barbed wire.
+A bilateral accord prevents the use of guns, but the fighting was still fierce, with rudimentary weapons.

 China has in turn accused Indian soldiers of twice crossing the Line of Actual Control, the unofficial boundary, provoking its troops.

-But the Chinese appear to be sticking to their gains at Galwan and the nearby Pangong Tso lake, police intelligence as well as military sources told AFP.
+But the Chinese appear to be sticking to their gains at Galwan and the nearby Pangong Tso lake, police intelligence and military sources told AFP.

 China is now claiming the valley as its own, in statements that India has rejected.